thecryptoplatform/validator-profiles/validators/terravaloper1zmklffsq3v306jda3h9t9n9xrlcylngcelw333/README.md

 ## Team

-Support the Terra Classic community.
+Supporting the Terra Classic community.
 All of our commission will support on chain development

 ## Contact Us